jcoreio/redux-form-validators/README.md

 #### message (alias: msg)

 As you've already seen, the `message` option lets you specify the message that will be added to the errors collection when validation fails.
-When this option is not used, `redux-form-validators` will use the respective default error message for each validator.
+When this option is not used, `@jcoreio/redux-form-validators` will use the respective default error message for each validator.
 The `message` option accepts a String, a Hash or a [FormattedMessage](https://github.com/yahoo/react-intl/wiki/Components#string-formatting-components).

 ```js
 format({ with: /^[a-z]+$/i, message: 'Letters only' })